arplaboratory/waypoint_navigation_plugin/README.md

 # waypoint_navigation_plugin

+# KNOWN BUGS

+BUILD THIS PACKAGE IN DEBUG MODE RELEASE MODE VERSION OF THIS PACKAGE IS KNOWN FOR UNEXPECTED CRASHING!!!

+# Descritpion

 This directory contains both waypoint_navigation_plugin and quadrotor_path

 This has been Tested for LIbogre1.9-1.12.
 If you don't have Ogre run.
 Please align to this version as other versions may have issues on waypoint navigation plugin for ROS2